Updated Feb 19, 2024

-Effective oil management means doing the necessary tasks to ensure you get the most cooking life out of your fryer oil.
+Effective cooking oil management means doing the necessary tasks to ensure you get the most cooking life out of your fryer oil.
 Essentially, you want a vat of oil to stay clean and fresh and produce excellent food for as long as possible.
 This reduces waste, improves profit margins, and increases customer satisfaction.
 In order to get the most life out of your cooking oil, you need to have an idea of how oil breaks down chemically while it’s in the fryer.
-In this article we’ll talk about what you can do to slow down these chemical processes, and ultimately how to extend the life of your cooking oil.
+In this article, Restaurant Technologies will walk you through how to slow down these chemical processes, extending the life of your cooking oil.

 What Causes Cooking Oil to Break Down?

 Several things can accelerate the breakdown of oil in a deep fryer — reducing its quality and shortening its cooking life.
 Educating your staff on these six “enemies of cooking oil” can go a long way toward cooking consistently delicious fried foods.